SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

 ![Image](../figures/exercise.PNG){width="1000"}
 </figure>

-If you need a refresher on any deep learning topic in general throughout the course, we recommend finding the relevant chapter in the [deep learning](https://www.deeplearningbook.org/) book by Ian Goodfellow, Yoshua Bengio, and Aaron Courville (which can also be found in the literature folder).
-It is not necessary to be good at deep learning to pass this course, as the focus is on all the software needed to get deep learning models into production.
-However, it's important to have a basic understanding of the concepts.
+For a refresher on deep learning topics, consult the relevant chapters in the [deep learning](https://www.deeplearningbook.org/) book by Goodfellow, Bengio, and Courville (also available in the literature folder).
+While expertise in deep learning is not required to pass this course, a basic understanding of the concepts is beneficial.
+The course focuses on the software aspects of deploying deep learning models in production.

 ### ❔ Exercises